 The logon attempt failed

-On the computer from which you are performing the Remote Desktop connection, press Win + R, type the following command and then click OK.
+Run the Local Group Policy Editor on a computer from which you are performing the Remote Desktop connection.
+Press Win + R, type the following command and then click OK.

 - TERMSRV/remote_pc — allow to save login credentials for a specific computer